 No data resulting from web-based services is either communicated or disseminated.

-Any personal data that is provided by users in order to send an information request or a message or to send curriculum vitae is only used to provide the service and/or discharge the tasks requested, is store for the period of time which is necessary in order to fulfill the request and is disclosed to third parties only if this is necessary for the said purposes.
+Any personal data that is provided by users in order to send an information request or a message or to send curriculum vitae is only used to provide the service and/or discharge the tasks requested, is stored for the period of time which is necessary in order to fulfill the request and is disclosed to third parties only if this is necessary for the said purposes.

 Categories of Processed Data